 Using the configuration catalog

-This section describes how to use the configuration catalog in BMC Asset Management to set up and manage approved configurations in your company.
+You can use the configuration catalog to set up and manage approved configurations in your company.

 Configuration administrators and application administrators use the configuration catalog to define approved configurations to be used for people and groups within a company.